 Ceramides Protect Your Skin Barrier

 To protect your skin barrier while wearing a mask, look for moisturizers that contain ceramides.
-Ceramides are lipids that are normally found in the skin barrier (think of them like the glue that holds skin cells together) and prevent transepidermal water loss.
-Products containing ceramides can be applied topically and will help maintain the skin barrier and help the skin retain water.
+Ceramides are lipids normally found in the skin barrier (think of them like the glue that holds skin cells together) and prevent transepidermal water loss.
+Products containing ceramides can be applied topically and will help maintain the skin barrier while helping the skin retain water.
 This can reduce redness and irritation.

 Prime Your Skin for Makeup